inbo/tutorials/content/articles/geospatial_standards/index.md

         applications [not to
         inflate](https://tools.ietf.org/html/rfc7946#section-11.2)
         decimal coordinate precision).
-      - RFC7946 solves the problem that quite some applications, including GDAL, already assumed WGS84 in GeoJSON 2008 by default (without checking or transforming), even though WGS84 was not a resuirement of GeoJSON 2008.
+      - RFC7946 solves the problem that quite a few libraries – including GDAL – simply assumed WGS84 in GeoJSON 2008 (without checking or transforming), even though WGS84 was not a requirement of GeoJSON 2008 (it did support an explicit *crs* declaration).
 This resulted in inconveniences (cf. [this post](https://github.com/r-spatial/sf/issues/344#issue-229118527) in the `sf`-package).
       - A [specific